 Medications used in the treatment of carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
 Corticosteroid injections, given into the carpal tunnel area, may relieve symptoms for a period of time.

 Carpal tunnel release is a surgical procedure that cuts into the ligament that is pressing on the nerve.
 Surgery is successful most of the time, but it depends on how long the nerve compression has been occurring and its severity.

-Symptoms often improve with treatment, but more than 50% of cases eventually require surgery.
+Symptoms often improve without surgery.
+But more than half of cases eventually require surgery.
 Surgery is often successful, but full healing can take months.

 If the condition is treated properly, there are usually no complications.
 If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.

 Call for an appointment with your health care provider if:

 You have symptoms of carpal tunnel syndrome